1f604/supersimplewiki/README.md

 Verify your install by checking that `go version` prints the version of go.

 ## Step 2.
-Download this repo and compile hoedown.
+Clone this repo and compile hoedown.

 Follow these steps: